 How long does it take to be placed in EA shelter?

 If your family has no place to stay and you appear to meet the other EA eligibility rules, you should be placed immediately.
-When families appear eligible, have no safe place to stay that night, and there are no available shelter spaces, DHCD will sometimes place families in hotels paid for by a nonprofit until a placement opens in the shelter system.
+When families appear eligible, have no safe place to stay that night, and there are no available shelter spaces, EOHLC will sometimes place families in hotels paid for by a nonprofit until a placement opens in the shelter system.

 Policy changes that have been in effect since 2019 require that families be placed in shelter “but for not having spent 1 night” in a place not meant for human habitation.
-As of the date of publication, however, DHCD has not issued guidance to field offices about how this policy change will be implemented.
+As of the date of publication, however, EOHLC has not issued guidance to field offices about how this policy change will be implemented.

 Part 2 ▪ EA Placements and Terminations 30 arrangements that families report are not safe or no longer available.
 The assessments should not delay placements in EA shelter.
 If the assessment cannot be done immediately or if you can no longer stay in the housing that is to be assessed or it is not safe and you are otherwise eligible for EA, you should be placed presumptively until the assessment can be completed (see What if you do not have proof of your eligibility when apply for EA?)
-Contact an advocate if you feel discouraged from applying for shelter because of an assessment or if you have nowhere to stay and DHCD is delaying your placement pending a health and safety assessment.
+Contact an advocate if you feel discouraged from applying for shelter because of an assessment or if you have nowhere to stay and EOHLC is delaying your placement pending a health and safety assessment.